Citadel of 's-Hertogenbosch: NCO school (1869-1890)

 In March 1869 the minister of defense wanted to improve the scientific education for non-commissioned officers in the infantry.
 Therefore all NCO's that entered into education to become a lieutenant second class were divided in two classes.
 The second class was given with each regiment, and led to the second class.
 The first class, which led to the exam for lieutenant 2nd class, would be given only in the major garrisons of 's-Hertogenbosch and Maastricht.
 In 's-Hertogenbosch this was the 5th regiment, which would have four lieutenants to give the course, known as 'Hoofdcursus' in Dutch.
 In April 1869 it became known that the citadel would be the home of the course, and three companies of the 1st battalion of the 5th regiment were moved out.
 The warehouse of clothing for the 5th regiment remained in the citadel.

 During the 1870 mobilization of the fortress, the NCO's participating in the course were sent back to their regiments.
 Later the course was resumed.
 In 1877 there was a suspicion of fraud at the course in Maastricht, and so that school was disbanded, and the students divided over the remaining infantry institutes in 's-Hertogenbosch and Kampen.
 In 1880 the course for cavalry course NCO's was also split in two classes, and the first was merged into the infantry 'hoofdcursus'.
 The 'hoofdcursus' was given with the intention that all students were good enough to succeed, and would become officers.
 Therefore the number of students was related and limited to the number of officers vacancies.
-In 1883 the school had 59 students for the infantry, and 6 for the artillery, and was dividend in two study years.
+In 1883 the school had 59 students for the infantry, and six for the artillery, and was divided in two study years.
 On 1 October 1890 the school was merged with that in Kampen, and its building became available for a new purpose.